-At the preproposal level, in order to shorten the application, a budget is not required, you will just indicate the range of funding you're requesting.
+At the preproposal level, a budget is not required, you will just indicate the range of funding you're requesting.
 For most institutions, this means you don't have to go through your grants office.
 That said, you'll still have to roughly sketch out what you think it might take to do the project so that you can estimate costs.